-Anyone can sell a wheel based on a picture in a catalog.
+Anyone can sell a wheel based on a picture.
 What sets your shop apart is the expertise to sell the right wheel.
-When you can confidently explain the performance difference between cast and forged construction, or why a specific offset is crucial for a customer’s lift kit, you build unshakable trust.
+When you can confidently explain the performance difference between a cast wheel and a custom forged wheel, or why a specific offset is crucial for a customer’s lift kit, you build unshakable trust.
 That trust is what turns a one-time buyer into a lifelong customer.
 This guide is a resource for you and your team to sharpen that technical edge.
-We’ll dive into the details that matter—load ratings, material durability, and proper fitment—so you can provide expert advice on 4×4 truck rims and ensure every installation is perfect.
+We’ll cover the details that matter—load ratings, material durability, and proper fitment—so you can provide expert advice on 4×4 truck rims and ensure every installation is perfect.

 Key Takeaways

-The Top 4×4 Truck Rim Brands to Stock in Your Shop
+Top 4×4 Truck Rim Brands Your Customers Will Ask For

 When a truck owner walks into your shop, they often have a specific look in mind, and sometimes, a specific brand name.
 Stocking the right mix of 4×4 truck rims is about balancing what’s popular with what’s profitable.
 The market is dominated by a few key players that have built massive brand recognition through sponsorships, social media, and aggressive styling.
 Understanding who they are and what they represent is the first step to building an inventory that moves.